hayleyygregg/AAD118/README.md

 * http://digital-photography-school.com/moving-toward-manual-settings-understanding-basic-daylight-exposure-and-equivelant-exposure/

-I also learned about the [Sunny 16 rule](http://en.wikipedia.org/wiki/Sunny_16_rule) that other websites had mentioned, which provides reccomendations for what the aperture should be set to in certain conditions.
+I also learned about the [Sunny 16 rule](http://en.wikipedia.org/wiki/Sunny_16_rule) that other websites had mentioned, which provides recomendations for what the aperture should be set to in certain conditions.

-Unfortunatly as I took so long taking photos of the building I didn't get a chance to take some of the Causeway or the building at night!
-(As of course the day of the shoot the sun didnt set until later than usual) However, I was confident I had enough photos to work with.
+Unfortunately as I took so long taking photos of the building I didn't get a chance to take some of the Causeway or the building at night!
+(As of course the day of the shoot the sun didn't set until later than usual) However, I was confident I had enough photos to work with.

 Overall I am very pleased with the results of my [Rise](https://www.flickr.com/photos/hayleygregg/sets/72157650336010408/) and [Causeway Visitor Centre](https://www.flickr.com/photos/hayleygregg/sets/72157648413214674/) photos!
 However, the hard part is choosing the 6 Macro and Micro!

 ###Decision Time

 Finally I have made a decision on what photos to use for submission!
 For over a week I kept looking at both the Rise and Causeway Centre photos and I just couldn't make up my mind!
-I'm not that good at making decisions in any situation so I seeked someones advice.
+I'm not that good at making decisions in any situation so I needed someone's advice.
 I asked Richard Weston for his advice, showing him the photos I had taken, as I follow him on Flickr and think he has really interesting photos that take a different perspective on things which I like.
 We both love the Rise photos but he advised me that I had more to work with using the Causeway photos, and he actually inspired me to revisit some of the photos I had already edited or hadn't used and see if I could crop into them even more, or change the orientation to portrait instead of landscape or vise versa.
 He also helped me with Photoshop as I don't really know much about retouching and tend to just play around with the brightness, contrast, vibrance and saturation levels.

 I learned that I can transform images to be portrait by using the Stretch tool in Photoshop which allows you to drag a section of the image and stretch it out to fill the blank space.
-However, sometimes it doesnt work on some images, but he explained in the case of the sky you can sometimes get away with it without it looking like it's been stretched.
+However, sometimes it doesn't work on some images, but he explained in the case of the sky you can sometimes get away with it without it looking like it's been stretched.
 This technique is how I came up with both of the images below, which are actually included in my submission:

 ![Causeway Visitor Centre](images/causeway.jpg)